 You can also steal hashtag ideas from competitors or similar accounts that have the kind of following you aspire to, but ultimately you want to create your own groups of hashtags that relate to your specific account.

 Pro tip #1: Here’s a trick I use for my ecommerce businesses.
 For every product and product category in my stores, I’ve researched the most popular related Instagram hashtags.
 I came up with 15–20 popular hashtags for each category of products I sell, as well as a base of 5-10 popular tags that describe my brand and product offering.
 Finally, I also created a list of popular local specific hashtags that relate to my brand.

 #mybrandname #mensfashion #mensaccessories #mensgoods #fashion #mensstyle #instafashion #menswear

 #bugatchisocks #happysocks #corgisocks #socks #sockswag #socksoftheday #sockgame #sockswagg #socksofinstagram #happysockday #sockwars #funsocks #happysockday

 #Toronto #TorontoFashion #TorontoFashionBloggers

-Doing the work upfront of researching, organizing and saving the most applicable and popular hashtags will save you a ton of time down the road, increase your engagement and help garner new followers.
+Doing the work of researching, organizing, and saving the most applicable and popular hashtags upfront will save you a ton of time down the road, increase your engagement, and help add more followers on Instagram.

-You can use Hashtag Stickers (which can be found in the Stickers menu when creating a Story) or just hashtag directly in your captions for a chance to be featured in a Hashtag Story.
+You can use hashtag stickers (which can be found in the Instagram Stickers menu when creating a Story) or just hashtag directly in your captions for a chance to be featured in a hashtag story.

-Now that users can follow hashtags, your Stories have a chance to be seen by both people who are following that hashtag and anyone who’s just checking it out.
+Now that users can follow hashtags, your Stories on Instagram have a chance to be seen by both people who are following that hashtag and anyone who’s just checking it out.

 Keyword hashtags aren’t the only thing you should pay attention to.
 The Instagram community responds to certain photo filters more favorably than others.
 Using these preferred filters can have an impact on your engagement.